syeo66/album2buy/README.md

 A Go utility that identifies top Last.fm albums missing from your Subsonic library.

+My reasoning: I’ve been shifting away from Spotify because the platform feels increasingly cluttered with AI-generated content, pays artists poorly, and aligns with business practices I no longer wish to support.
+Instead, I’ve returned to purchasing downloadable music.
+Thanks to my past scrobbling history, I can now identify gaps in my offline collection—essentially pinpointing which albums I streamed on Spotify but haven’t yet acquired.
+Put simply: it’s a way to systematically decide, “What should I buy next based on my listening habits?”

 ## Features
 - **Last.fm Integration**: Fetches your top 50 albums from the last year
 - **Subsonic Compatibility**: Checks against your Subsonic music library